2014 Euromaidan regional state administration occupations: 19 February

 In Rivne 3,000–4,000 citizens rallied outside the prosecutor's office.
 The regional MVS department was also seized, with police surrendering the building; and the head of the regional SBU said they would work with the people and that Alpha units would not be used.
 Right Sector also took the Berkut base in Rivne.
 Rivne's RSA was also taken.

 In Sumy, protesters besieged the local Ministry of Internal Affairs department, demanding police withdraw.
 Several were injured when fired upon by police with rubber bullets.
 Locals sacked the headquarters of the Party of Regions.

 One-thousand five-hundred protesters in Vinnytsia stormed the regional Ministry of Internal Affairs department.

 In Uzhhorod the RSA was stormed and seized after police vacated the area.

 In Poltava, a thousand protesters clashed with police outside the RSA, and then issued an ultimatum that if they were not allowed entry they would barricade the building and prevent it from functioning.
 By late night, the building remained barricaded and surrounded by protesters, and defended by police.

 The Korczowa border crossing into Poland was blocked by protesters.

-Lviv Oblast declared political autonomy.
-Hours after protesters seized the prosecutor's office in central Lviv and forced a surrender by Interior Ministry police, the executive committee of the region council—also called the People's Rada—claimed control over the region.
+Hours after protesters seized the prosecutor's office in central Lviv and forced a surrender by Interior Ministry police, the executive committee of the region council—also called the People's Rada—claimed control over Lviv Oblast.

 Weapons and ammunition were stolen from the Ukrainian Security Service in Ivano-Frankivsk and Lviv.